abhiyogesh/namaste-react/README.md

 -Contact
 _/

-Two Types of Export/Import
+# Two Types of Export/Import
 -Default Export/Import

-export Default component;
+-export Default component;
-import component from "path";
+-import component from "path";

 -Name Export/Import

-export const Component;
+-export const Component;
-import {Component} from "path";
+-import {Component} from "path";

------Class-5---------------
+# ------------------------------Class-5------------------------------------------------------------------------------
-#React Hooks
+# React Hooks

-#hooks : it is a normal js utility or helper function.we can use  react/predefined hooks in function components only , not in class based components
+-hooks : it is a normal js utility or helper function.we can use  react/predefined hooks in function components only , not in class based components
 -useState()
 -useEffect()
 -useContext()
 -useParams()
 -useDispatch()
 -useNavigate()
-#State(Existing Condition): It is a basic hook which helps in maintain the states for previous value and updated value.
+# State(Existing Condition): It is a basic hook which helps in maintain the states for previous value and updated value.

 syntax : const [state, setState] = useState(initialState);

-state : it is a variable in which any value pass. setState : it is a function which will update the value for state variable. initialState : it is the initial value for state variable. useState Use Cases/guidance :
+-state : it is a variable in which any value pass.
+-setState : it is a function which will update the value for state variable.
+-initialState : it is the initial value for state variable.
+# useState Use Cases/guidance :
 1.Never create the state variables outside of the component.Always call it inside the functional component.
 2.Always call and create state variables on the top of the function component(when function starts).because js is a synchronous single threaded language. it executes code line by line , so to avoid errors create on the top.
 3.Never use/create state variables with if else condition.